 If it's too slow:

-Most games require 8–10 minimum players to function.
+Player minimums vary by game format.
 Large-group formats designed for 15+ people typically can't scale down without losing narrative coherence and investigative depth.
 If you're expecting fewer than 15 guests, look for games specifically designed for smaller groups.

 Yes—assign remote players investigator roles where they solve puzzles and participate via video chat, or use hybrid-compatible platforms designed for mixed in-person and digital participation.
 Digital murder mystery platforms specifically support this format.